incrediblecodingkeegs/aoc/2023/README.md

 although after running for 2 hours, figured even this was too slow
 - Then discovered that all paths were looping, and using a lowest common multiple for each of the paths, found the answer in < 1s of execution time

+## Day 9

+- Didnt have too much trouble with this one, my logic for the first part was easy to modify to work for the second part